 In part 3 of this series we discussed how you can quickly assess preferred behavior/communication styles and patterns in others.
-Now we will begin to dive a little deeper into each of the four quadrants of DISC starting with Dominance
+Now we will begin to dive a little deeper into each of the four quadrants of DISC starting with Dominance.

 Remember that those who are high in this factor will typically be considered to be extroverts who will communicate and operate at a fast pace and will focus their attention toward managing tasks rather than nurturing relationships.

-DISCDescriptors – Note that people can be either high (above the mid-point energy line) or low (below the line) and that there are descriptors that can generally be associated with each.
+Descriptors – Note that people can be either high (above the mid-point energy line) or low (below the line) and that there are descriptors that can generally be associated with each.
 Also note, and particularly as we move higher up the chart, the intensity of that person’s behavior or communication style will also increase.

 Emotion: Anger.
 This does not meet that these folks walk around mad all of the time.
 However, they do have a temper and if you want to see that in action … see below for their biggest fear.